 2. “But only God knows the hearts, so maybe they are saved and I’m being too harsh.”

 One trap that is easy to fall into is guessing about their salvation.
 If they are obviously carnal but profess Christ you can be tempted to wishfully think they are saved and slow to mature in the Lord or some other excuse.
 I am totally guilty of this one.
 The hard but biblical reality is most of the time those who openly act/appear ungodly are LOST, so the odds are stacked against you.
 And regardless of whether they are saved or not, that is really not the point, if they are ungodly.
 You can’t go by some hypothetical and hope it all works out when it is obvious that’s not what they are.
 If they are carnal or ungodly, saved or not, you do not want to get near them at all!
 You can be just about as miserable as someone married to a lost man if you are married to a carnal, backslidden saved man – or worse!
-Some lost men behave better than some carnal Christians.
+Some lost men behave better than some carnal Christians, at least in some ways.
 If they are truly saved they will get right with God eventually, but is that the life you want? a life of dealing with all that sin and sorrow and heartbreak?
 It’s a dangerous game to play.
 You will jeopardize everything you ever wished or planned or hoped for in life to do for the Lord and to find rest and happiness that comes from a godly marriage.
 You will jeopardize your testimony.
 You will jeopardize the souls you are trying to win for Christ.
 And ultimately you will jeopardize your salvation.
 It’s that serious.

 Don’t get caught in the trap of guessing about their salvation.
 It is wise advice, when dealing with the backslider, to avoid these two mistakes: “don’t assume they are lost, but don’t assume they are saved.”
 Don’t cave in because they called themselves a Christian.
 You know what is the sad truth?
 In today’s society, the name “Christian” means NOTHING.
 Absolutely nothing.
 Are they a godly Christian is far more important to worry about, and one that is plain to the eye and ear.